CT Parcels

 Background: Parcel Map Layers in Connecticut

-Previously, the only other "statewide" parcel service was created through the Department of Energy and Environmental Protection's (DEEP) Protected Open Space Mapping (POSM) project.
+For a long time the only "statewide" parcel service was created through the Department of Energy and Environmental Protection's (DEEP) Protected Open Space Mapping (POSM) project.
 Parcels were necessary in order to catalog and map Open Space.
 The POSM parcel layer is described in the CT ECO Resource Guide which explains how it is a combination of parcels collected from municipalities with creation dates ranging from 2003 to 2010.
-This layer is not updated and not all towns contributed.
+This layer was not updated and not all towns contributed.

 Parcels from POSM: Resource Guide, Data Guide, Metadata, Map Service